MelikaMinaei/PythonToUnityImageStableDiffusion/README.md

 gRPC services and messages between clients and servers are defined in proto files.
 The Protobuf compiler, protoc, generates client and server code that loads the .proto file into the memory at runtime and uses the in-memory schema to serialize/deserialize the binary message.
 After code generation, each message is exchanged between the client and remote service.
 Parsing with Protobuf requires fewer CPU resources since data is converted into a binary format, and encoded messages are lighter in size.
 So, messages are exchanged faster, even in machines with a slower CPU, such as mobile devices.
 ## Diffusion Model Setup Instruction
-1- Install Anaconda on Windows using the following link: https://docs.anaconda.com/free/anaconda/install/windows/ 2- After the installation, search for “Anaconda Prompt” in your windows search bar and open the anaconda terminal.
+1. Install Anaconda on Windows using the following link: https://docs.anaconda.com/free/anaconda/install/windows/
+2. After the installation, search for “Anaconda Prompt” in your windows search bar and open the anaconda terminal.
-3- Create a Conda environment using the following command (you can choose the version of the python as you wish.
-Mine is 3.8.5 but I believe any version after this should work without any problem): conda create -n myenv python=3.9
+3. Create a Conda environment using the following command (you can choose the version of the python as you wish.
+Mine is 3.8.5 but I believe any version after this should work without any problem):
+`conda create -n myenv python=3.9`
-4- Then, install the Pytorch library using the following command: pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 5- Then, install the diƯusers library and other required packages using the following
+4. Then, install the Pytorch library using the following command:<br/>
+`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`
+5. Then, install the diffusers library and other required packages using the following command:<br/>
-command:
-pip install diffusers transformers accelerate scipy safetensors 6- Then, run the python script (Stable_DiƯ_Test.py)
+`pip install diffusers transformers accelerate scipy safetensors`
+6. Then, run the python script (Stable_DiU_Test.py)

 Stable_DiU_Test.py script:
 ```import torch